Immersive Projects are looking for students for the Spring 2023 semester!

 PSYS 495-1: Applied Research (TR 1:00 - 2:15 pm)PSYS 495-2: Work-Related Stressor (TR 2:30 - 5:00 pm)

 Burnout and low morale are currently major issues among fire department crews.
-In this project, students will work with the Noblesville Fire Department to collect and analyze data with the purpose of identifying root causes and then developing recommendations to address the issue.
+In this project, students will work with the Noblesville Fire Department to collect and analyze data.
+The data will be used for the purpose of identifying root causes and then developing recommendations to address the issue.

 Watch the pitch video!